AustinApple/add_function_group/README.md

 # add-functional-group
 This code is to add functional groups on molecules.

+The steps are as follows.
+1. Label each atom of given molecule and the functional group.
+2. Form the pair between one of the atoms from given molecule and one of the attached sites from functional group.
+3. Add a bond according to the pairs to attach functional group to the given molecule.
+4. Check whether the molecular structure violates chemical rules.
+5. Label the generated molecules again.
+6. Form the pairs.
+7. Add a bond according to the pairs to form a ring.
+8. Check whether the molecular structure violates chemical rules.

-The following schematic diagram shows the workflow of the molecular modification.
+The below schematic diagram shows the workflow of the molecular modification.
 ![image](https://github.com/AustinApple/add_function_group/blob/master/molecule_modification_algorithm.001.png)
 ## Environment setting
 ### via Anaconda